Digitally controlled

 Background

-Some amplifier is based around a RF transistor.
+Some amplifier is based around a RF

 In my case I will use a common NPN RF transistor called 2SC1970.